Trader Joe’s Prices Continue To Creep Up and Up…..

 Trader Joe’s OAT BEVERAGE

-Now I do still drink regular milk, which I prefer in my coffee and tea.
-However I have been trying to cut down on the amount of real (whole) milk I use on a daily basis, as I try to watch my cholesterol.
+I do still drink a bit of real milk, which I prefer in my coffee and tea.
+However I have been trying to cut down on milk I use on a daily basis, watching my cholesterol for one thing.
 Mostly now I use real milk to make my morning cappuccino and for putting in my tea.
-But for some other uses where I formerly might have chosen real milk such as on my morning breakfast cereal, I’ve gotten pretty used to trying alternatives such Soy or Almond Milk.
-Having tried almost all the non-milk beverage alternatives, I saw this non-refrigerated “oat milk” beverage at Trader Joe’s when it was first introduced a few months back.
+But for some other uses where I formerly might have chosen real milk, such as on my morning breakfast cereal, I’ve gotten pretty used to milk alternatives such Soy Milk or Almond Milk.
+Having tried almost all the milk alternatives, I saw this non-refrigerated “oat milk” beverage at Trader Joe’s when it was first introduced a few months back.
 TJ’s seemed to have it in many places all over the store to push its introduction.
-I tried it and guess what?
+I tried it.
 I loved it.
-Its terrific!
-I really think this is a good “milk alternative beverage”, maybe for me it may be the best of all the alternative milk products, beating out soy milk and nut milks.
+I think its terrific!
+I think this is a good “milk alternative beverage”, maybe for me it may be the best of all the alternative milk products, beating out soy milk and nut milks.
+TJ’s OAT BEVERAGE has a creamy smooth taste with a subtle milky sweetness which is pleasing.

 The label says: “who knew that oats and water could be mildly sweet“?
 Instead of adding cane sugar as an ingredient, we unearth the balanced sweetness by breaking down the starches present in oats to create sugar.
 The sugars created bring out a whole new flavor dimension.
 A smooth, creamy, mildly sweet and totally amazing beverage”